mrinmoymondalreal/Quizo/readme.md

    ```sh
    npm install
    ```
-3. Set up the database (if required):
+3. Set up the database (if required) (this will create all table and also add some dummy data):
    ```sh
    npm run db:setup
    ```